Guillermo del Toro: 1993–2001: Early films and breakthrough

-2000s
+2002–2016: Franchise films and The Strain

 Del Toro has directed a wide variety of films, from comic book adaptations (Blade II, Hellboy and its sequel Hellboy II: The Golden Army) to historical fantasy and horror films, two of which are set in Spain in the context of the Spanish Civil War under the authoritarian rule of Francisco Franco.
 These two films, The Devil's Backbone and Pan's Labyrinth, are among his most critically acclaimed works.
 They share similar settings, protagonists and themes with the 1973 Spanish film The Spirit of the Beehive, widely considered to be the finest Spanish film of the 1970s.

 Del Toro views the horror genre as inherently political, explaining, "Much like fairy tales, there are two facets of horror.
 One is pro-institution, which is the most reprehensible type of fairy tale: Don't wander into the woods, and always obey your parents.
 The other type of fairy tale is completely anarchic and antiestablishment."

 He is close friends with two other prominent and critically praised Mexican filmmakers Alfonso Cuarón and Alejandro González Iñárritu.
 The three often influence each other's directorial decisions, and have been interviewed together by Charlie Rose.
 Cuarón was one of the producers of Pan's Labyrinth, while Iñárritu assisted in editing the film.
 The three filmmakers, referred to as the "Three Amigos" founded the production company Cha Cha Cha Films, whose first release was 2008's Rudo y Cursi.